KaushalMorankar/IR2Vec/seed_embeddings/README.md

 * `python preprocess.py --tripletFile=<tripletsFilePath>`
     * `--tripletFile` points to the location of the `outputFileName` generated in the [previous step](#step-2-generating-triplets)
     * The processed files `entity2id.txt`, `train2id.txt` and `relation2id.txt` will be generated in the same directory as that of `tripletsFilePath`.
+    *Create an empty embeedings direectory inside the preprocessed dirctory which got created previously

 #### Training TransE to generate embeddings
 Run  `python generate_embedding_ray.py`